Pandemic (board game): Pandemic: Reign of Cthulhu

-Pandemic Survival SeriesPandemic Survival is not a single game, but instead a series of separate historical games covering a local area instead of the whole globe.
-They were originally intended to be limited edition alternate games, celebrating the location of each year’s Pandemic Championship by setting the game in that region and partnering Leacock with a local game designer.
-This led to some brand confusion, and the idea was eventually abandoned in favour of the “Pandemic System” label.
+Pandemic Survival is not a single game, but instead a series of separate historical games covering a local area instead of the whole globe.
+They were originally intended to be limited edition alternate games, celebrating the location of each year's Pandemic Championship by setting the game in that region and partnering Leacock with a local game designer.
+This led to some brand confusion, and the idea was eventually abandoned in favour of the "Pandemic System" label.